ESPN chief John Skipper gets contract extension

 Disney's decision to keep Skipper at the helm likely means a smoother transition as the network shifts toward digital.

-In August, Disney acquired a 33% stake in BAMTech, a major video streaming and marketing company, and plans to launch an ESPN streaming service next spring.
+Disney recently acquired a majority stake in BAMTech, a major video streaming and marketing company, and plans to launch an ESPN streaming service next spring.

-Note: Correction: An earlier version of this article incorrectly reported the percentage of BAMTech owned by Disney.